Scenic Byway

 Including MD 144 & US 40 Alt

 Downtown Frederick is the hub from which charming Main Street communities, romantic accommodations and inspirational attractions fan out like the spokes of a wagon wheel.
-Two centuries of architecture are represented at numerous homes and public buildings, including the Barbara Fritchie House and the National Museum of Civil War Medicine.
+Nearly three centuries of architecture are represented at numerous homes and public buildings, including the BARBARA FRITCHIE HOUSE and SCHIFFERSTADT ARCHITECTURAL MUSEUM.
 The town also features entertainment ranging from theatrical productions to minor-league baseball.
-At the end of a long day, one of Frederick’s inns or bed and breakfasts is a welcome sight.
+At the end of a long day, one of Frederick’s cozy inns or bed and breakfasts is a welcome sight.

 As you head out beyond Braddock Heights, stop in the quaint community of Middletown for lunch and take in its Victorian architecture and scenic streetscapes.
 Make time for a sidetrack into Washington Monument State Park for a hike on the Appalachian Trail to the first monument erected in George Washington’s honor.
 The park is also located along a noted migratory bird flyway, so bring your binoculars.